Back to school: Catch up and keep learning with BBC Bitesize

 From Monday 15 March, just go to bbc.co.uk/bitesize/this-terms-topics, or click on the This Term’s Topics banner on the Bitesize homepage, and select your year group.

-We’re bringing new educational programming to TV to support all children, including those with limited access to the internet.
+We’re bringing more educational and entertaining programming to TV to support all children, including those with limited access to the internet.

-Launching in April and sitting on the CBBC channel for three hours each school day, the Bitesize Learning Zone will firstly draw on a rich archive of content from BBC Education, CBBC and the BBC Natural History Unit.
-These shows will again be split into age groups 5-7 years old, 7-9 years old and 9-11 years old, and will be designed for teachers to use in the classrooms, or for use at home for parents who want to help children catch up.
+Launching on 19 April and sitting on the CBBC channel for three hours each school day, the Bitesize Learning Zone will draw on a rich archive of content from BBC Education, CBBC and the BBC Natural History Unit.
+These shows will again be split into age groups 5-7 years old, 7-9 years old and 9-11 years old, and will be designed for teachers to use in the classrooms, or for use at home for parents who want to help children their learning.

-Over the first six weeks, commencing 19 April, the Bitesize Learning Zone will have a weekly theme that teachers can use alongside their lessons.
-The themes include animals, science, wellbeing and creativity.
+Over the first six weeks of the summer term, the Bitesize Learning Zone will have a weekly theme that teachers can use alongside their lessons.
+The themes are:

 Click below to download the broadcast schedules.